Curtis Deloatch: New York Giants

 The following year, he played in all 16 regular season games with 13 starts at right cornerback, plus the NFC Wild Card Game.
 Finished the season with 54 tackles (45 solo), one interception, a team-high 12 passes defensed, one fumble recovery and four special teams tackles.

 He was waived by the Giants before the 2006 regular season.

 New Orleans Saints

-Deloatch was then claimed by the Saints on September 3, 2006.
+Deloatch was claimed by the New Orleans Saints on September 3, 2006.

 Less than three weeks later, he scored one of the most dramatic touchdowns in Saints history, when he recovered a Michael Koenen punt blocked by Steve Gleason against the Atlanta Falcons.
 Deloatch was a late substitution on the play, told to run onto the field at the last second when Saints special teams coordinator John Bonamego noticed that only 10 men were on the field.
 He had no preparation for the play, was told to "just go rush the kick."
 It was the first touchdown in the Saints' first home game in nearly 21 months, since Hurricane Katrina devastated the city.